microsoft/azure-health-data-services-toolkit/samples/FeatureSamples/EventGridChannel/README.md

 # Sending Data to Event Grid in a Channel

-This sample shows you how you can send data to Azure Event Grid using a channel in the Azure Health Data Services Toolkit.
+This sample shows you how you can send data to Azure Event Grid using a channel in the Azure Health Data Services toolkit.
 This is useful for notifying other systems of data in your pipelines.

 ## Concepts